omrishsu/Uncle-BERT/README.md

 ![Model Framework](gen_arch.png)

 ## Data Preprocessing (Gen-SQuAD)
 1) you need to have some GEDCOM files (.ged).
-We can not provide GEDCOM files due to privacy regualtions.
+We cannot provide GEDCOM files due to privacy regulations.

 2) you can split the GEDCOM files into sub-graphs using the [ged-bfs algorithm (C# pseudo code)](https://github.com/omrivm/Uncle-BERT/blob/main/ged-bfs/GedBFS/Program.cs).